 Life Membership of the Childhood Cancer Association may be conferred on any member who has served the Association with distinction.

-The Association is very proud to recognise the following Life Members:
+The Association is proud to recognise our Life Members:

 His Excellency the Honourable Hieu Van Le AO, Governor of South Australia

 We welcome and thank His Excellency the Honourable Hieu Van Le AO, Governor of South Australia, for accepting the role of Patron of the Childhood Cancer Association.

 Travis Boak - Captain, Port Adelaide Football Club

 Travis Boak is the captain of the Port Adelaide Football Club, a dual All-Australian, triple Fos Williams Medallist and a former John Cahill Medallist.
 Travis enters his fourth season as captain of Port Adelaide, which will have him poised to become the Power's longest-serving leader in the coming years.
 He is a passionate supporter of the Childhood Cancer Association.

 Major Peter Badcoe VC Medal - 2014, 2015